just-Devansh/just-Devansh/README.md

 - 👋 Hi, I’m Devansh!
-- 📍 I am currently a Computer Engineering sophomore at thapar Institute of Engineering and Technology, Patiala.
+- 📍 I am currently a Computer Engineering sophomore at Thapar Institute of Engineering and Technology, Patiala.
 - 🏠 I live in Rishikesh, Uttrakhand, India.
 - 👀 I’m interested in Sports, Literature, History, Astronomy and and and Tech (gotta say it).
 - 🌱 I’m currently learning Flutter Development, C++ and DSA.